memphis242/biski64/README.md

 ## Features

 * **High Performance:** Significantly faster than standard library generators modern high-speed PRNGs like `xoroshiro128++` and `xoshiro256++`.
-* **Good Statistical Quality:** Has passed PractRand (up to 32TB) with zero anomalies and has shown exceptional results in 100 runs of BigCrush.
+* **Exceptional Statistical Quality:** Has passed PractRand (up to 32TB) with zero anomalies and has shown exceptional results in 100 runs of BigCrush.
+The core design has been proven to be fundamentally sound through rigorous [scaled down testing](#scaled-down-testing).
 * **Guaranteed 2^64 Period:** Incorporates a 64-bit Weyl sequence to ensure a minimum period of 2^64.
 * **Rust Ecosystem Integration:** The library is `no_std` compatible and implements the standard `RngCore` and `SeedableRng` traits from `rand_core` for easy use.